 Elementary (K-5th Grade)

 Our elementary classes are divided into groups depending on enrollment numbers.
 You can assist in our planning by registering your child for our program.
-The link for the Registration for 2018-2019 can be found here.
+The link for the Registration for New Families 2019-2020 can be found here.
 These groups meet weekly during Religious Education time.
 In addition there are multiple opportunities through the year for all elementary children to mix it up in different age groups.
 This fosters cross age friendships and builds mentorship in the older children.
 Information about getting to and from class can be found here.

 Religious Education Curriculum